rails/rails/guides/GUIDES_README.md

 ## Editing Depedencies

 The editing files for the Guides rebuild reside in `stylesrc` and use SCSS to improve developer experience.
 The code base relies on `include_media` (https://eduardoboucas.github.io/include-media/) to enable inline media-queries adjustments.
-We've also relied on the standard `noramlize.css` (https://necolas.github.io/normalize.css/) to help bring all browsers together.
+We've also relied on the standard `normalize.css` (https://necolas.github.io/normalize.css/) to help bring all browsers together.

 ## Building the Guides in Development